antonionovaesjr/dockerfile-base/centos/README.md

-# Imagem Base do Alpine
+# Imagem Base do CentOS

 ```
 From centos